aartisharma05/DailyCart/README.md

 It is not Completely Responsive so for best experience check it out in Laptop/PC or some larger screens.

 PACKAGES REQUIRED FOR BACKEND:
-Cookie-parser
+   1.Cookie-parser
-Dot ENV
+   2.Dot ENV
-Json Web Tokne
+   3.Json Web Tokne
-Mongoose
+   4.Mongoose
-Nodemon
+   5.Nodemon
 PACKAGES REQUIRED FOR FRONTEND:
-Material-ui Icons and Core
+   1.Material-ui Icons and Core
-Axios
+   2.Axios
-React Router DOM
+   3.React Router DOM